Brandon-7-Sharp/space_news_web_scraper/README.md

 # Python Web Scraper
 ## Description
 This python program scrapes 10 Space related web pages for their information.
 It will not scrape ads, comments, or any other useless information.
+This program can be easily altered to use other articles from the same website, allowing users to easily catch up on space news.

 ## Getting Started:
 ### Setting Up An Environment: